M.S. and M.A. Programs

 Master of Science

-Candidates for the Master of Science with a non-thesis option must successfully complete 32 credit hours of graduate courses in CS excluding Research (CS 69098) and including 2 credit hours of Master's Seminar (CS 69191).
-(Seminar may incorporate a project and a final examination on the project.)
-Of the remaining 30 credit hours, at least 18 credit hours must be at the 60000 level or above, and only 12 credit hours may be at the 50000 level.
-The Master of Science (non-thesis option) is available to students who do not plan to complete a Ph.D. degree in Computer Science and are pursuing a professional career that does not involve research.
-It is strongly recommended that students who plan to matriculate to the PhD program take the thesis option track.
+Candidates for the Master of Science with a non-thesis option must successfully complete 32 credit hours of graduate courses in CS excluding Research (CS 69098) and including 2 credit hours of Master's Seminar (CS 69191) that may incorporate a project and a final examination on the project.
+Of the remaining 30 credit hours, at least 24 credit hours must be at the 60000-level or above, and up to 6 credit hours can be at the 50000-level.
+The Master of Science (non-thesis option) is available to students who do not plan to complete a Ph.D. degree in Computer Science and who are pursuing a professional career that does not involve research.
+Students who plan to matriculate to the PhD program are strongly recommended to take the thesis option track.

 To fulfill the degree requirement, candidates for the Master of Science (non-thesis option) degree must make a public presentation of a project work.
-The presentation will take place either in Master’s Seminar, in a graduate course requiring project presentations, or the presentation is made to a Master’s Project Examination Committee that includes the advisor and at least one other graduate faculty member.
-If the presentation is made in the Master’s Seminar, the Master’s Seminar Presentation Form must be filled out and submitted to CS Graduate Office.
-In all other cases, the Master’s Project Presentation Approval Form needs to be filled out and submitted to CS Graduate Office.
+The presentation must take place either in Master’s Seminar, or in a graduate course requiring project presentations, or outside any course.
+In the latter case, the presentation is made to a Master’s Project Examination Committee that includes the advisor and at least one other graduate faculty member.
+If the presentation is made in the Master’s Seminar, Master’s Seminar Presentation Form [pdf] must be filled out and submitted to CS Graduate Office.
+In all other cases, Master’s Project Presentation Approval Form [pdf] needs to be filled out and submitted to CS Graduate Office.

-Candidates for the Master of Science with a thesis option must successfully complete 24 credit hours of graduate courses in CS, of which at least 10 credit hours must be at the 60000-level, and only 12 credit hours can be at the 50000-level.
-In addition, 2 credit hours of Master's Seminar (CS 69191) are required.
-Only 3 total credit hours of Research (CS 69098) may be counted toward the degree, however, students are permitted to take this course multiple times.
+Candidates for the Master of Science with a thesis option must successfully complete 24 credit hours of graduate courses in CS, of which at least 16 credit hours must be at the 60000-level, at most 6 credit hours can be at the 50000-level, and In addition, 2 credit hours of Master's Seminar (CS 69191) are required.
+Only a total of 3 credit hours of Research (CS 69098) may be counted toward the degree, however, students are permitted to take these courses multiple times.
 Students must write and defend a Master's thesis for which 6 credit hours are earned in Thesis I (CS 69199) and Thesis II (CS 69299).

 Candidates for the Master of Science degree with a thesis option must write and defend a suitable master's thesis for which 6 credit hours are earned in CS 69199 Thesis I. A Master's thesis committee must be formed that includes the advisor and at least two other graduate faculty members.
 The thesis topic and committee must be approved by the advisor and graduate coordinator.
 The final version of the thesis must be approved by the advisor, committee and graduate coordinator.